Medical/Market Center station

 Medical/Market Center station is a Trinity Railway Express commuter rail station in Dallas, Texas.
 The station is located in the Southwestern Medical District near the intersection of Interstate 35E and Medical District Drive.
 The station serves the Dallas Market Center and the facilities in the Medical District, including Parkland Memorial Hospital, Children's Medical Center Dallas, and the University of Texas Southwestern Medical Center.

-As of May 2025, the station has the lowest Saturday ridership of all TRE stations, with an average of 101 riders.
+As of the 2025 fiscal year, the station has the lowest Saturday ridership of all TRE stations, with an average of 103 riders.

 The station opened on December 30, 1996.